Mathews-Tom/IntelliForge-Applied-GenAI-Playbook/docs/architecture.md

 This document provides a high-level overview of the architecture and design principles used in the IntelliForge: Applied GenAI Playbook repository.

+This document provides a high-level overview of the architecture and design principles used in the IntelliForge: Applied GenAI Playbook repository.

+## System Architecture

+The repository is organized as a collection of independent applications that share a common core for Gemini API integration.
+This modular approach allows each application to focus on its specific domain while leveraging shared utilities for LLM interaction.

 ## Recent Updates

 ### New Applications